nathom/delphi.nvim/README.md

 			},
 		},
 	},
+	dependencies = { "nvim-lua/plenary.nvim" },
 }
 ```

+In this case, delphi will expect your OpenRouter API keys under the environment variable `OPENROUTER_API_KEY`.

 ## Usage

 ### Chat

 Type `:Chat` to open up a chat buffer.
-If there is already one open
+If one is already open
-in your neovim instance, it will switch to that buffer.
-If you want to guarantee
-a new chat, use `:Chat new`.
+in your Neovim instance, it will switch to that buffer.
+If you want to create a new chat regardless, use `:Chat new`.

 Example blank chat buffer: